Loss of hindquarter coordination in young cattle.

 Case definition: Sporadic cases of hindleg ataxia in Brahman heifers and weaners.
 Affected animals are found dead or have difficulty standing and become recumbent, none recover.

-- A weaner with ascending paralysis that died mid-October, an abundance of cycad seeds were found in the rumen (no samples taken, no other post mortem changes noted).
+Gross findings: Two cases were seen by the vet: a weaner with ascending paralysis that died mid-October, an abundance of cycad seeds were found in the rumen (no samples taken, no other post mortem changes noted); and a heifer showing signs of aggression and hindlimb ataxia in September (bloods taken) that was euthanised mid-December after calving.

 Animal / management / environment risk factors: Livestock eating cycads, eg for two weeks or more based on experiments in the 1960s (see info from Queensland DAF).